Digital Image Correlation for lattice structures

 The use of more efficient measurement methods is one way to meet the challenges posed by these new geometries.
-Field measurement, particularly by digital image correlation, is a natural candidate for capturing the heterogeneity of strain and the phenomena of local instabilities that occur.
+Field measurement, particularly by digital image correlation, is a natural candidate for capturing the heterogeneity of strain and the phenomena of local instabilities that occur in lattice structures.

 Compression test instrumented by image correlation

 The implementation of digital image correlation on lattice structures (or any structure) involves the application of a speckle (contrasted pattern) on the part, adapted to the scale and the cameras resolution.
 On lattice structures, it is applied with an airbrush to reach spots sizes of a few tens of microns.